Enable Opportunities to Contribute and Collaborate Gen Z Solutions No.5

 Leaders and their organisations are going to receive feedback from their youngest employees whether they ask for it or not.
 Given this, they need to ensure those channels are open and well advertised.

 “I wouldn’t have dared to communicate with the boss directly in my first proper job at all, let alone that soon” is what I hear.
-When I ask what they made of the ideas they receive, my general impression is that they have not even considered them.
+When I ask what they made of the ideas they receive, my general impression is that they have not even read the email let alone considered the ideas.

 When is your office door open or closed?